8 Types of Financial Predators

 FAMILY MEMBER CLASS 3

-These are usually younger than the other classes as they are just learning to how prey on other family members.
+These are usually younger than the other classes as they are just learning how to prey on other family members.
 They are often small-time criminals as well and socio-economic status doesn’t appear to impact this.
 “Little Thieves” as they are sometimes called, commit modest crimes such as stealing from Mom’s wallet.

-This type includes executors of wills, administrators of probate, trustees of trusts, and even professionals such as lawyers, doctors, etc. Anyone who is in a privileged position whether permanent or temporary, has a unique opportunity to steal because of their access to funds and paperwork.
+This type includes executors of wills, administrators of probate, trustees of trusts, and even professionals such as lawyers, doctors, etc. Anyone who is in a privileged position whether permanent or temporary has a unique opportunity to steal because of their access to funds and paperwork.
 They are especially dangerous from a financial standpoint because their crimes can be hidden and sometimes protected by official paperwork.

-While the amount of responsibility and trust may vary, this type works for the subject and because of that, they have access to money, assets, customers, accounts, information, and more that can be stolen, manipulated or mis-used.
-If the company is successful, it makes it harder to identify when this is happening, but it’s still do-able.
+While the amount of responsibility and trust may vary, this type works for the subject and because of that, they have access to money, assets, customers, accounts, information, and more that can be stolen, manipulated or misused.
+If the company is successful, it makes it harder to identify when this is happening, but it’s still doable.
 Normally business owners become aware only when the business gets into trouble.

 One advantage that financial predators share is that their crimes do not leave a complaining witness.
 In other words, they didn’t assault or rape someone, they just quietly removed some assets whether by hand or pen.
 So their crimes often go unnoticed.
 The disadvantage they have is that their crimes always leave an electronic or paper trail.